-Mark Mendes has served as President of Broadband Solutions since January 2013.
-Prior to that position, Mr. Mendes was Chief Information Officer from December 2010 until January 2013 and Executive Vice President of InterconnectNow since he joined Synchronoss in September 2008 in connection with Synchronoss' acquisition of Wisor Telecom Corp., where Mr. Mendes was Chief Executive Officer since 2001.
+Mark Mendes has served as President of North America since February 2014.
+Prior to that position, Mr. Mendes held various senior positions since he joined Synchronoss in 2008 in connection with Synchronoss' acquisition of Wisor Telecom Corp., where Mr. Mendes was Chief Executive Officer since 2001.
 Prior to joining Wisor, from 1997 to 2001, Mr. Mendes was Chief Operating Officer and Chief Technology Officer of NET2000 Communications, Inc. Mr. Mendes received an Engineering degree and MBA Finance/MIS from Syracuse University.

-Patrick J. Doran has served as Executive Vice President of Research and Development and Chief Technology Officer since April 2007.
+Patrick J. Doran has served as Executive Vice President and Chief Technology Officer since 2007.
 Prior to that position, Mr. Doran served in various positions, including Chief Architect and Senior Software Engineer, since joining Synchronoss in 2002.
 Before joining Synchronoss, Mr. Doran was a Senior Development Engineer at Agility Communications from 2000 to 2002 and a Member of Technical staff at AT&T/Lucent from 1996 to 2000.
-Mr. Doran received a degree in Computer and Systems engineering from Rensselaer Polytechnic Institute and a Masters Degree in Industrial Engineering from Purdue University.
+Mr. Doran received a degree in Computer and Systems engineering from Rensselaer Polytechnic Institute and a Master Degree in Industrial Engineering from Purdue University.